learn-co-students/rails-restful-index-action-lab-yale-web-yss-052719/README.md

 ## Instructions

-* Run `bundle install` from your terminal
+- Run `bundle install` from your terminal

-* Run:
-	+ `rake db:create`
-	+ `rake db:migrate`
-	+ `rake db:seed`
+- Run: + `rake db:create` + `rake db:migrate` + `rake db:seed`

-* Or one-line it if you feel fancy: `rake db:create && rake db:migrate && rake db:seed`
+- Or one-line it if you feel fancy: `rake db:create && rake db:migrate && rake db:seed`

-* Create a route that is mapped to a students' controller index action, the resulting route should be `/students`
+- Create a route that is mapped to a students' controller index action, the resulting route should be `/students`

-* Create a controller for students and have it inherit from ApplicationController
+- Create a controller for students and have it inherit from ApplicationController

-* Integrate a controller action in the students' controller for handling the `index` action
+- Integrate a controller action in the students' controller for handling the `index` action

-* Have the new `index` action call the Student model and pull in a list of all of the students with `Student.all` and store it in an instance variable
+- Have the new `index` action call the Student model and pull in a list of all of the students with `Student.all` and store it in an instance variable

-* Map an `index.html.erb` view file to the student controller and iterate over the list of students returned from the index action in the controller
+- Map an `index.html.erb` view file to the student controller and iterate over the list of students returned from the index action in the controller.
+The `index.html.erb` file should be placed within a `view/students` folder.

 ## Resources

-* If you run into an ActiveRecord::PendingMigration error when you run the tests, try `rake db:migrate RAILS_ENV=test` in the terminal then run the tests again
+- If you run into an ActiveRecord::PendingMigration error when you run the tests, try `rake db:migrate RAILS_ENV=test` in the terminal then run the tests again

 [Rails Routing from the Outside In](http://edgeguides.rubyonrails.org/routing.html)